 What you need

-The top half and bottom half of the case should now separate.
-Carefully tilt the top half of the case backward as shown in the next image.
-Be very careful of the silver ribbon cable that's connected to the power and eject switches.
-On many PS2s it is taped to the top of the CD/DVD drive with a white sticker.
-Take the sticker off.
+- The top and bottom halves of the case should be easily separable if you completed the last step correctly. — If so, carefully tilt the top-case forward as shown in the next image, but be very careful of the delicate silver ribbon cable that's connected to the “Power” and “Eject” switches mounted in the top-case!
+(On many consoles, this ribbon cable is taped to the top of the DVD drive with a white sticker, so remove that sticker also.)

 - Remove the four small screws on top of the DVD drive and ensure that the top cover of that is totally removable.
 (Again, place all of the screws in the plastic bag… so that they don't get lost!)